jayadev133/Ex.No.8/README.md

 <img width="1536" height="1024" alt="image" src="https://github.com/user-attachments/assets/2e379406-844b-42b3-ad72-a78cb20ec8bc" />

-## Tools/LLMs for Image Generation:
-●	DALL·E (by OpenAI): A text-to-image generation tool capable of creating detailed images from textual prompts.
-○	Website: DALL·E
-●	Stable Diffusion: An open-source model for generating images from text prompts, known for its flexibility and customizable outputs.
-○	Website: Stable Diffusion
-●	MidJourney: A popular AI tool for generating visually striking and creative images based on text descriptions.
-○	Website: MidJourney
 ## Instructions:
 1. Examine the Given Image: Study the image to understand its key features—objects, colors, lighting, composition, and any stylistic choices.
 2. Write the Basic Prompt: Start with a simple description of the primary elements in the image (e.g., "A sunset over a mountain range").